iCliniq Logo

 Clinical Studies:

 A study was done to evaluate the efficacy and safety of Hydrocortisone aceponate (0.127 percent) lipophilic cream in Indian patients with steroid-responsive dermatoses.
 The research included 415 patients who applied the cream as directed.
 The results indicated a positive outcome, with a substantial proportion of patients experiencing cleared lesions, excellent results, and good responses.
-According to the study's findings, Hydrocortisone aceponate lipophilic cream (0.127 percent) is a very good therapeutic agent with an excellent safety profile for a variety of steroid-responsive dermatoses in the patient population in India.
+According to the study's findings, Hydrocortisone aceponate lipophilic cream (0.127 percent) is a very effective therapeutic agent with an excellent safety profile for a variety of steroid-responsive dermatoses in the Indian patient population.

-In a double-masked, placebo-controlled, randomized study, the efficacy, safety, and tolerability of Hydrocortisone buteprate 0.1 percent cream in the treatment of atopic dermatitis was investigated.
-One hundred ninety-four adults were randomized to receive either the cream or a placebo, with assessments at various time points.
+In a double-masked, placebo-controlled, randomized study, the efficacy, safety, and tolerability of Hydrocortisone buteprate 0.1% cream in the treatment of atopic dermatitis were evaluated.
+194 adults were randomized to receive either the cream or a placebo, with assessments at various time points.
 Patients treated with Hydrocortisone buteprate demonstrated significant improvements in lesion scores and overall improvement compared to those receiving a placebo.
-The majority of the side effects were reported to be mild to moderate, with burning being the most common.
+The majority of side effects were mild to moderate, with burning being the most common.
 The treatment was found to be more tolerable.
 Patients considered both Hydrocortisone buteprate and the placebo cosmetically acceptable for daily use.

 Source Article IclonSourcesSource Article Arrow